 What kind of things can be found at post mortem?

 Common findings in penguins is Aspergillosis which is an opportunistic fungal infection that can cause pneumonia.
-It is the biggest killer in captive sea birds with Malaria coming in second place.
+It is the biggest killer in captive penguins with Malaria coming in second place.

 Dr Spiro then showed us a photo of a deer who was died in labour.
 The fawn was breech position and coming out bum first so the labour would sadly never have progressed.